Talhaahmad9/llm-project-generator/README.md

 ## Limitations and roadmap

 This preview provides a terminal interface only, generates one provider per project, requires Python 3.13+, does not create API keys, does not overwrite existing destinations, and does not make live calls in automated tests.
-Three live-verification checks are pending.
+Two live-verification checks are pending.

-The next milestones are to complete remaining live verification and prepare the criteria for `1.0.0`.
+The next milestones are to complete OpenAI and Anthropic Claude live verification and prepare the criteria for `1.0.0`.
 Future work such as FastAPI or RAG belongs to separate product milestones; it is not part of the generated chatbot today.

 ## Contributing